We’ve found six Airbnb properties that prove Londoners are the hosts with the most.

 Ever wondered what was hidden inside St Pancras’s magnificent clock tower?
-No, neither have we, but now we know, and we’re totally obsessed with this flat.
+No, neither have we, but now we know we’re totally obsessed with this flat.

 This truly unbelievable pad offers a ridiculously cool space to entertain your lucky guests.
 If word gets out you’re staying here you’ll soon become everyone’s new best friend.
 How do you even get in?
 Well, with £150 all your questions can be answered, because that’s how much one night in this place costs.
 And who can put a price on knowledge?

 This luxurious loft is made even classier with the addition of a grand piano.
-While most guests are unlikely to be able to play more than a clumsy rendition of Chopsticks or the Rugrats theme tune, we can all appreciate it’s aesthetic value.
+And, while most guests are unlikely to be able to play more than a clumsy rendition of Chopsticks or the Rugrats theme tune, we can all appreciate it’s aesthetic value.

 2. This quirky canal boat:

 This charming Little Venice mooring is perfect for all of you aquaphiles out there (that’s someone who loves being in or surrounded by water, FYI).
 For some people there’s just nothing better than messing about on boats, so this canal boat could be their perfect abode.

 It’s fully equipped with a standard-London-flat-sized kitchen.
 All mod cons.
 You’ll be able to cook just like you can at home – except you’ll be cooking up a storm whilst also floating on a historic London waterway – with use of the Fridge, Freezer, Microwave, Oven and Water Purifier.

 Relax beside the water on the double-seater comfort swing, which hangs from a 300 year old lime tree.